NGC 6624

 NGC 6624 is a globular cluster in the constellation Sagittarius.
 It was discovered on 24 June 1784 by the astronomer William Herschel.
 It is given an apparent magnitude of 7.6 to 8.5.

 Six pulsars are known in NGC 6624.
 The first of these to be discovered was PSR J1823-3021A.
-This globular cluster also contains 4U 1820-30, a low-mass X-ray binary with an orbital period of only 11.5 minutes.
+This globular cluster also contains 4U 1820-30, a low-mass X-ray binary with an orbital period of only 11.5 minutes, consisting of a neutron star and a white dwarf.
+Astronomers using the NICER instrument have found evidence that the neutron star is spinning at 716 Hz (times per second), or 42,960 revolutions per minute, the same velocity as the fastest known spinning neutron star PSR J1748−2446ad and the only one in such a system.

 NGC 6624 is visible as a hazy spot with a small telescope, and appears as a star-like object with binoculars.
 Its core appears significantly condensed.
 It is located 0.8 degrees southeast of the star Delta Sagittarii, and is about 1.17 kpc from the Galactic Center.